-Artificial intelligence (AI) is revolutionizing the eCommerce market, enabling businesses to enhance customer service, optimize operations, and drive higher profits.
+Artificial intelligence (AI) and AI algorithms are revolutionizing the eCommerce market, enabling businesses to enhance customer service, optimize operations, and drive higher profits.
 In today’s increasingly competitive landscape, AI is not just a tool, but a necessity for businesses to stay ahead.
 AI-powered eCommerce solutions streamline decision-making processes, automate tasks, and provide data-driven insights that make scaling businesses possible.
+Additionally, AI tools are crucial for optimizing the performance and security of ecommerce websites.

 According to a 2024 MarketsandMarkets report, the global AI market for eCommerce is not just growing, but is expected to skyrocket at a compound annual growth rate (CAGR) of 20.8%, reaching a staggering $16.8 billion by 2028.
 Companies that integrate AI into their eCommerce strategies can benefit from improved conversion rates, better customer satisfaction, and optimized logistics.
 This article discusses 15 of the most relevant AI use cases in eCommerce and how they contribute to business operations.